 Here’s why in simple terms:

 - Ideas are easy.
 It’s not hard to find interesting ideas.
 They’re everywhere.
-There are many R&D groups and universities than know how to develop an idea into a prototype.
-But developing a prototype into a complete, and marketable product is much harder (for established companies).
-A research lab (R&D) at a large company could discover perpetual motion and it would still be very hard to get it out into a product.
+Many corporate R&D (research and development) groups and universities know how to develop an idea into a prototype.
+But developing a prototype into a complete, and marketable product is much harder.
+A research lab at a large company could discover perpetual motion and it would still be hard to get release it as a product.

-- Creating an R&D group alienates everyone else.
+- Creating an R&D group, or Innovation Team, alienates everyone else.
 This is the killer – the limits of sociology kills innovation more often than the limits of technology.
 The jargon is technology transfer, which means “how do we get ideas from the R&D group into products?”
 Product teams are very busy with their own projects and have little natural interest in wanting to follow someone else’s plans.
 R&D, by design, sets goals unapproachable for product team’s 3/6/12 month horizons and wonder why they’re ignored 90% of the time, while product teams look at R&D and think they’re insane (10 year horizons?
 Will we be alive then?).
 Managers love to couch this problem with jargon like “innovation pipelines” and “invention waves” but they’re missing the real challenge – they don’t see the problem as sociology.
 R&D groups and product teams naturally resent each other, primarily because the leaders of each group have very different belief systems about what is valuable.
 Until those issues are addressed little else matters: great ideas will go nowhere.